What is Placenta Accreta?

-Placenta accreta is a condition in which the placenta attaches too deeply into the wall of the uterus, resulting in complications.
-The risk for developing placenta accreta increases with each subsequent repeat C-section.
-The estimated occurrence of maternal death related to placenta accreta and its complications is 1 in 14.
+Placenta accreta spectrum (PAS) is a pregnancy condition in which the placenta attaches too deeply into the wall of the uterus.
+The risk for developing accreta increases with each C-section or uterine surgery.
+Placenta accreta puts the mother at risk of severe blood loss and other complications.
+The rates of maternal death, transfusion, prolonged hospital stay and hysterectomy are all increased for women with accreta.

-1 in 333 Births
+1 in 272 Births

 The estimated incidence of placenta accreta spectrum pregnancies has quadrupled since the 1980s, from 1 in 1250 births to 1 in 272 births.
 The rates of placenta accreta, increta and percreta have risen parallel to the overall cesarean rate in the United States.